When your mind and soul are weary from slow progress in your God-Dream, you don’t just want to survive overwhelm — you want a breakthrough.

 I know the correct spiritual answer is would be to pray.
 That happens for sure.
 And the positive thinker might say to think good thoughts and prioritize.
 But sometimes that feels like the shoreline is beyond your reach, and somehow you still have to scramble into survival before you tune into what God is saying or plan a better strategy.

 So here are 4 Things I Do to Survive Overwhelm in My Dare Journey

 1 // WRITE – Get what’s in my brain on to paper.

 By the time overwhelm has spiraled full scale, everything I’m stressed about is one spaghetti blob in my brain.
-It feels counterproductive to sit down (“there’s no time to make a list!”).
+It feels counterproductive to sit down.
+If you’ve ever said, “There’s no time to make a list!” you know what I mean.
 But seeing in writing does bring relief.

 2 // CHOOSE your best next step.